U.S. Army Soldiers Particapate in French Desert Commando Course

-U.S. Army soldiers from Combined Joint Task Force - Horn of Africa (CJTF-HOA) participate in the French Desert Commando Course (FDCC) Nov.
-3, 2020 at an undisclosed location in Djibouti.
-The two-week FDCC teaches it's participants survival skills and combatives for desert terrain.
+U.S. Army soldiers from Combined Joint Task Force - Horn of Africa (CJTF-HOA) participate in the French Desert Commando Course (FDCC) combat training Nov.
+4, 2020 at an undisclosed location in Djibouti.
+The two week FDCC teaches it's participants survival skills and combatives for desert terrain.
 (US Air Force video by Airman 1st Class Hannah Strobel)

 |Date Taken: